About Russ & His Interests

 Creating websites by hand rather than using HTML-generators gives me the flexibility to develop them using current techniques without worrying about limitations that CMSs like WordPress suffer from.
 This makes my sites more durable as design standards, web technologies, browsers, computers and other devices change.

 My “Sometimes” Blogs

 Blogging Software Not Ideal for Websites

 While WordPress is commonly used to build websites, that is not where its strength lies.
 WordPress and Blogger were designed for blogging.

-Self-maintained sites tend to degrade over time because maintaining a successful website involves much more than the minor updates to the content that an unskilled person can manage.
+Self-maintained sites tend to degrade over time because maintaining a successful website requires more than a superficial understand of the technology.

 Blogs For Dynamic Content

-A blog allows folks to modify frequently-changing content like announcements, updates, meetings and newsletters without knowledge of how a website works.
+A blog is useful for posting frequently-changing content like announcements, updates, meetings and newsletters.

 Stale content does not detract from a blog like it does on a regular site.
 Content is usually posted in chronological order so older material is “archived” without any interaction by the owner.